-- 1. State the grievance in writing (write a complaint) within 60 days of the alleged event and submit the complaint to the Provost.
-No special form is needed, but the complaint must include: - a.
-The date you submit the complaint; - b.
-A description of the grievance that includes all relevant information such as date(s) when the problem was evident, evidence substantiating the grievance, and witnesses; and - c.
-A proposed resolution, that is, what you want to happen to resolve the grievance. - 2.
-The Provost has two working days from the date of receipt to forward the grievance to the administrator who will serve as mediator to resolve the matter.
+- 1. State the grievance in writing (write a complaint) within 60 days of the alleged event and submit the complaint to the Dean of Students.
+No special form is needed, but the complaint must include: - ❖ The date you submit the complaint; - A description of the grievance that includes all relevant information such as date(s) when the problem was evident, evidence substantiating the grievance, and witnesses; and - ❖ A proposed resolution, that is, what you want to happen to resolve the grievance. - 2.
+The Dean of Students has two working days from the date of receipt to forward the grievance to the administrator who will serve as mediator to resolve the matter.
 Care will be taken to ensure that the mediator has the expertise necessary to resolve the grievance. - 3.
-The mediator has two working days from the date of receipt to: - a.
-Send to the student an acknowledgement that briefly summarizes the grievance and informs the student that a resolution will be sent within ten working days, and - b.
-Forward to the President a copy of the grievance and acknowledgement. - 4.
-The mediator has ten working days from the date of receipt to: - a.
-Investigate the alleged basis for the complaint; - b.
-Investigate previous efforts taken to resolve the grievance - c.
-Investigate any contingencies and take such action that may help resolve the grievance;
+The mediator has two working days from the date of receipt to: - Send to the student an acknowledgement that briefly summarizes the grievance and informs the student that a resolution will be sent within ten working days, and - Forward to the Provost and President a copy of the grievance and acknowledgement. - 4.
+The mediator has ten working days from the date of receipt to: - ❖ Investigate the alleged basis for the complaint; - ❖ Investigate previous efforts taken to resolve the grievance - Investigate any contingencies and take such action that may help resolve the grievance;

-- d.
-Send to the aggrieved student a formal response (a statement describing what was or will be done to resolve the grievance); and - e.
-Forward to the President a copy of the formal response. - 5.
+- Send to the aggrieved student a formal response (a statement describing what was or will be done to resolve the grievance); and - Forward to the Provost and President a copy of the formal response. - 5.
 If the student is satisfied with the formal response, the grievance is resolved. - 6.
-If the student is not satisfied with the formal response, a request for a hearing may be made to the Grievance Committee, which: - a.
-Shall be given a copy of the case to date; - b.
-Shall schedule a hearing date and time within seven working days of the request and notify all concerned (but not necessarily invite them to attend); - c.
-May invite the student and any witnesses to attend the hearing-the student does not have a right to attend; - d.
-Shall conduct the hearing as informally as possible, while reviewing and evaluating the case; - e.
-Shall keep its deliberations confidential; and - f.
-Shall, by majority vote, recommend to the President a course of action to finally resolve the grievance. - 7.
+If the student is not satisfied with the formal response, a request for a hearing may be made to the Grievance Committee, which: - Shall be given a copy of the case to date; - Shall schedule a hearing date and time within seven working days of the request and notify all concerned (but not necessarily invite them to attend); - ❖ May invite the student and any witnesses to attend the hearing-the student does not have a right to attend; - Shall conduct the hearing as informally as possible, while reviewing and evaluating the case; - Shall keep its deliberations confidential; and - Shall, by majority vote, recommend to the Dean of Students, Provost and President a course of action to finally resolve the grievance. - 7.
 The President will issue a decision, which shall be final, in writing to the student within three working days of the hearing.

-The Provost is tasked with the overall responsibility for collecting and securing documentation, and for ensuring confidentiality of all matters related to any filed grievance or complaint.
-The Provost may delegate these responsibilities to the Dean of Students.
+The Dean of Students is tasked with the overall responsibility for collecting and securing documentation, and for ensuring confidentiality of all matters related to any filed grievance or complaint.
+Formal grievances and complaints are retained in the Dean of Students office.
+The Dean of Students may delegate these responsibilities.